KPCOFGS/ArcGIS_Map_Copy/README.md

 ## Setup

-To setup, use the following the commands:
+To setup, open the terminal and use the following the commands:

 ```bash
 git clone https://github.com/KPCOFGS/ARC_GIS_Map_Copy.git